Bill Sharpe (journalist)

-William Herschel Sharpe, Jr. (born 1950)was the lead anchor on Charleston, South Carolina broadcast station WCSC-TV.
-He had been with the station since October 1973.Sharpe retired in 2021 after 48 years at WCSC-TV.
-He has three children, Hayle Kathryn Sharpe, Harper Daniella-Augusta Sharpe, and William Herschel Sharpe III.
-He's married to Katherine McGee Thompson Sharpe, and is step father to Grey McGee Thompson, James Hunter Thompson, and Emma Southerland Thompson.
+William Herschel Sharpe, Jr. (born 1950) was the lead anchor on WCSC-TV in Charleston, South Carolina.
+He had been with the station since October 1973.
+Sharpe retired in 2021 after 48 years at WCSC-TV.
+He has three children, Hayle Kathryn Sharpe, Harper Danielle-Augusta Sharpe, and William Herschel Sharpe III.
+He is married to Katherine McGee Thompson Sharpe, and is step father to Grey McGee Thompson, James Hunter Thompson, and Emma Southerland Thompson.

 Education

 A native of the St. Andrews area in Charleston, he graduated from St. Andrews High School in the city, moving to Atlanta, where he attended Emory University, receiving a degree in English literature with a minor in French.